rajatomar788/pywebcopy/README.md

 ### [version 4.x]

-- *A complete rewrite and restructing of core functionality.*
+- *A complete rewrite and restructuring of core functionality.*

 ### [version 2.0.0]